Equivariant Hypergraph Diffusion Neural Operators: Introduction

-In this work, inspired by the recently developed hypergraph diffusion algorithms~\cite{zhou2007learning,hein2013total,li2020quadratic,liu2021strongly,fountoulakis2021local,takai2020hypergraph,zhang2017re,tudisco2021nonlinear}, we design a novel HNN architecture that holds provable expressiveness to approximate a large class of hypergraph diffusion while keeping computational efficiency.
+In this work, inspired by the recently developed hypergraph diffusion algorithms~\cite{zhou2007learning,hein2013total,li2020quadratic,liu2021strongly,fountoulakis2021local,takai2020hypergraph,zhang2017re,tudisco2021nonlinear}, we design a novel HNN architecture that holds provable expressiveness to represent a large class of hypergraph diffusion while keeping computational efficiency.
 Hypergraph diffusion is significant due to its transparency and has been widely applied to clustering~\cite{zhou2007learning,li2017inhomogeneous,li2018submodular}, semi-supervised learning~\cite{hein2013total,zhang2017re,tudisco2021nonlinear,li2018quadratic}, ranking aggregation~\cite{li2017inhomogeneous,chitra2019random}, network analysis~\cite{li2020quadratic,liu2021strongly,fountoulakis2021local,takai2020hypergraph} and signal processing~\cite{zhang2019introducing,schaub2021signal,komodakis2009beyond,werner2008high}.
-However, traditional hypergraph diffusion needs to first handcraft potential functions to model higher-order relations and then use their gradients or some variants of their gradients as the diffusion operators to characterize the exchange of diffused quantities on the nodes within one hyperedge.
+However, traditional hypergraph diffusion needs to first handcraft potential functions to model higher-order relations and then use their gradients or the variants as the diffusion operators to characterize the exchange of the features of the nodes within one hyperedge.
 The design of those potential functions often requires significant insights into the applications, which may not be available in practice.